lwang191206/Metacommunity-robustness-to-invasion-in-tripartite-networks/README.md

-﻿Matlab codes from: Metacommunity robustness to invasion in a pollinator-plant-consumer tripartite network
+﻿Matlab codes from: A positive complexity-stability relationship emerges in pollinator-plant-consumer tripartite networks disturbed by plant invasion

 This dataset includes four documents of Matlab codes of figures in main text.